mattcarlotta/nextjs-ssr-kit/README.md

 If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/nextjs-ssr-kit/issues">here</a>.

 ⚠️ (Status: Unresolveable) - Saving files within the `server` folder causes the entire process to restart (as intended); however, this causes webpack hot loading to be broken (due to the NextJS files being recompiled upon restart).
 That said, NextJS will automatically rebuild the `hot-loading.json` file and hot reloading will work after a few seconds.

+⚠️ (Status: Unresolveable) - Adding `test.js` files within the `pages` folder causes NextJS to fail upon production compilation.
+Unfortunately, NextJS handles all files and folders within the `pages` file as .